GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

 * Reformats html element attributes to allow cypress testing
 * Adds cypress testing to check correctness of user information from cookie
 * Adds cypress testing to check correctness of cards for a user based on a cookie
+* Add AuthGuardService to protect the routes from unauthenticated user

 ## Back End
 * describe here